-You should also clearly spell out terms for price change and discontinuation notifications so you’re not caught off-guard.
+You should also clearly spell out terms for the price change and discontinuation notifications so you’re not caught off-guard.

 Having a clear contract can ensure that delays don’t happen.
-Delays can wreak havoc with your business’s lead-time.
+Delays can wreak havoc with your business’s lead time.

 3. Use inventory management software